 The project included selecting 50 sites using GIS and on-the-ground analysis, choosing 13 unique native plant species for planting (in a group of 4,6,8,10, or 12) in the gardens, determining the shape and design of the garden, installing the gardens, maintaining them, and in the end conducting field research to document the findings.

-Overall, the selected native plants performed well to withstand the environmental pressures of the vacant lots, making a robust case of their use in greening projects.
-Plant survivability was high with the exception of one of the grasses.
+Overall, the selected native plants performed well to withstand the environmental pressures of the vacant lots, making a robust case for their use in greening projects.
+Plant survivability was high except for one of the grasses.
 The results also showed that the ideal planting palette for this type of vacant lot restoration includes about six to eight native plant species.
 This palette was determined mainly based on three factors: aesthetic appearance, community perception, and ease of maintenance.
-This palette also provides critical pollinator habitat and has the same ability to absorb stormwater as gardens that had more native plant species.
+This palette also provides critical pollinator habitat and has the same ability to absorb stormwater as gardens that have more native plant species.

 Based on the scientific work of PHS and NWF in Philadelphia, it is evident that the vacant lots restored with pollinator gardens provide enhanced climate resiliency than their counterparts.
 Putting this idea into action could enable planners to improve community climate resiliency, plus provide necessary habitat to pollinators.
 Planners should work with other allied professionals such as park and recreation professionals and landscape architects to install pollinator gardens and adopt ordinances, standards, policies, and practices that support them.